INVITE & WELCOME

 We believe in social transformation through the power and love of music.
 Through the inspiration and joy of collaborative music making within the framework of our orchestras and choirs, we give young people in the Downtown Eastside and beyond the opportunity to explore their creative potential, gain self-confidence, get an academic head start, and become role models within their family and community.
-Go to the SJMA website here.
+Visit the SJMA website.

 We prepared parish members for full participation in the Truth and Reconciliation National Event in Vancouver in 2013 through a series of actions.
 We continue to pursue ways for healing, resistance, reconciliation and justice for residential school survivors and others.